Imagine you are studying peacefully and all of a sudden a cardinal hit your window. You might be thinking why do cardinals fly into windows?

 1. Use Window Films

 You can use window films to stop birds from flying into your windows.
 These are specially made for this purpose so it is better to go with them instead of trying something else.

 The clear ones are built in such a way that they reflect UV rays making it difficult for birds to see them.
 So whenever they get near the window, they will go away because of the reflected UV rays.

-Thus, this method is a win-win situation as you can prevent birds from flying into windows and also save energy by using less lights.
+Thus, this method is a win-win situation as you can prevent birds from flying into windows and also save energy by using fewer lights.